The Four Horsemen (professional wrestling): Lex Luger and Barry Windham (1987–1989)

 In February 1987, JCP newcomer Lex Luger, who had come from Florida, was made an associate member of the group after he expressed his desire to become a Horseman.
-The others started to leave Ole out of things after he cost him and Arn Anderson the NWA Tag Team Titles at Starrcade in 1986.
+The others started to leave Ole out of things after he cost him and Arn Anderson the NWA World Tag Team Championship at Starrcade '86: The Skywalkers in 1986.
 Eventually he was kicked out in favor of Luger that March.
 The fact that Ole missed a show to watch his son Bryant wrestle in high school was used against Ole in the split as Blanchard and Dillon questioned Ole's commitment and Blanchard called Bryant a "snot-nosed kid".

 During this time, they wrestled Rhodes, Nikita Koloff, the Road Warriors and Paul Ellering in a series of WarGames matches.
 These matches were brutal and ended up with all five members of each team in the cage at the end trying to make somebody submit.
 During the first match in the Omni, Dillon suffered a separated shoulder from a botched attempt at the Warriors' finishing move, the Doomsday Device.
 Dillon landed directly on his right arm and shoulder, and was replaced for the series of matches by the masked War Machine, later known as the Big Boss Man.